Pennsylvania Public School Employees' Retirement System: Inflated Return on Investments Figure

+During its August 16, 2024 meeting, the board resolved the matter and approved a $7 million legal settlement with Aon.
+The accounting firm denied wrongdoing and the preceding investigation did not result in criminal charges.
+The fund spent more that $8.8 million on lawyers and consultants on the matter during the course of the investigation.

 Harrisburg Real Estate Purchases

 In early April 2020, the fund revealed it had been served with a grand jury subpoena, without revealing the subject of the documents requested by the grand jury.
-By April 18, 2020 it was reported that the subject of the investigation was the fund's authorization of $13.5 million used to purchase properties and demolish buildings near its Harrisburg headquarters.
+By April 18, 2020, it was reported that the subject of the investigation was the fund's authorization of $13.5 million used to purchase properties and demolish buildings near its Harrisburg headquarters.

 The fund hired several law firms to investigate the purchase and evaluation of properties it bought in Harrisburg.
 These properties include: